End of user guide navigation and table of contents

 When a reader encounters something that is private for any reason, she'll see this screen:

 The private or public status of individual Perma Records can be changed on a record-by-record basis through the "Record Details" section of each Perma Record.
 In addition, archiving organizations can make their Perma Records private by default by adjusting their organization settings.

 Some Perma Records become private automatically upon creation, and their status cannot be changed.
 This applies to pages with a Perma-specific “noarchive” metatag or a Perma-specific exclusion in the site's robots.txt file.
 Each of these Perma Records is preserved in a private archive and is accessible only to the individual account, organization and registrar responsible for the Perma Record.

-Finally, any pages that have been the subject of a valid DMCA takedown notice are placed into the dark archive.
+Finally, any pages that have been the subject of a valid DMCA takedown notice are placed into the private archive.

 Memento is a framework for accessing archived versions of web resources.
 Like many other web archiving services, Perma has implemented Memento.
 As a result, all public Perma Records are available via the Memento framework.